How to write content/article? This is a big question for people, who are newly created or creating a blog/website.

 9. The show, don’t say

-A most important part of this blog writing is use examples that help audiences understand and deeply absorb the message you are trying to share.
+The most important part of this blog writing is to use examples that help audiences understand and deeply absorb the message you are trying to share.

 10. Use the active voice